burrt/compsci-docs/_v1/design-patterns.md

 This leads to multiple representations of information.
 Developers build their own *conceptual model* which they use to manipulate core elements of the model and the persistent storage is often as close to this model as possible.

-CQRS splits the conceptual model into separate models for update and display - **Command** and **Query** Separation. *The rational is that for many problems, particularly in more complicated domains, have the same conceptual model for commands and queries leads to to a more complex model that does neither well.*
+CQRS splits the conceptual model into separate models for update and display - **Command** and **Query** Separation. *The rationale is that for many problems, particularly in more complicated domains, have the same conceptual model for commands and queries leads to to a more complex model that does neither well.*

 Note that the statement is in theory however in practice, CQRS is a **significant** mental leap as well as in complexity, often resulting in a drag on productivity and increased risk.